 Please visit the DPSS Lost and Found page for information on retrieving lost items.

 Materials Used During Testing

-IMPORTANT!: The TAC does not stock or provide test materials, including calculators, batteries, Blue Books and Scantrons.
-It is you and your instructors responsibility to have these items provided for exams at the TAC.
+IMPORTANT!: The TAC does not stock or provide test materials, including pens, pencils, highlighters, calculators, batteries, Blue Books and Scantrons.
+It is your responsibility to have these items provided for exams at the TAC.